ArcelorMittal Orbit

 It is named after the ArcelorMittal steel company, which sponsored most of its construction cost.

-The ArcelorMittal Orbit is closed for maintenance and will re-open for summer 2024.
+The ArcelorMittal Orbit is closed for maintenance and will re-open in early 2025.

 The ArcelorMittal Orbit is Britains largest work of art, combined with an observation deck and a fun slide.
 (Photo © ArcelorMittal Orbit)